awfullotofcode/nextjs-dashboard/README.md

 ###### Example from next.js course
 In this course in order to add Inter and Lusitana font we created a new file called `font.ts`, from there we imported both fonts from next/font/google then exported them.
 In page.tsx and layout.tsx we imported both fonts from `@/app/ui/fonts`.

+### Page navigation  Optimization
-### Creating layouts and pages
+#### Creating layouts and pages
 To create a nested route, you can nest folders inside each other and add page.tsx files inside them.

-### Automatic code-splitting and prefetching
+#### Page navigation optimization
 Nextjs automatically code splits your app via route segments.
 This means pages get isolated.
-If a certain page throws an ero
+If a certain page throws an error other elements will still work.
+By using `<Link>` it optimized web navigation and wont fully refresh browser on every 'click'.

+### Fetching data
+If you're fetching data from the client, you should use an additional API layer to avoid exposing database secrets to the client.
+Nextjs uses React Server Components by default, allowing you to skip the API layer and query your database directly without exposing secrets.
+In addition, server components execute directly on the server.
+Allowing the server to handle the heavy and expensive data fetches and logic on the server and pushing only the result to the client.